phluid61/internet-drafts/file-scheme/draft.md

 __Exceptions__

+DOS/Windows:
-DOS/Windows: Some implementations leave the leading slash off before the drive letter when authority is blank, e.g. `file://c:/...`
+: Some implementations leave the leading slash off before the drive letter when authority is blank, e.g. `file://c:/...`

+DOS/Windows:
-DOS/Windows: Some implementations replace ":" with "|", and others
+: Some implementations replace ":" with "|", and others
   leave it off completely. e.g. `file:///c|/...` or `file:///c/...`
+{: vspace="0"}

 ## Translating UNC String to file URI

-A UNC filespace selector string can be directly translated to an Internationalized Resource Identifier (IRI, {{RFC3987}}), which can then be translated to a URI as per Section 3.1 of {{RFC3987}}  (see
+A UNC filespace selector string can be directly translated to an Internationalized Resource Identifier (IRI) {{RFC3987}}, which can then be translated to a URI as per Section 3.1 of {{RFC3987}} (see:
 {{encoding}}).

 1. Initialise the URI with the "file:" scheme identifier.